triton/triton/docs/triton-vs-nixos.md

   + use platform tuple for driver directory instead of platform word size
   + mesa.driverLink -> mesa.driverSearchPath
   + mesaSupported -> mesa_noglu.meta.platforms

+* OpenGL

+  + convert builds using mesa as a compile-time dependency to opengl-dummy

+    - opengl-dummy is currently a minimal build of mesa, but in the future could be converted to dummy libraries just to satisfy compile-time dependencies.
+      This avoids a dependency on llvm and other mesa specific deps at build-time when using non-mesa opengl implementations (e.g. nvidia-drivers). opengl-dummy provides opengl-dummy.{egl{,-streams},gbm,glesv{1,2},glx}
+      interfaces for making OpenGL features globally configurable at build-time.

 * Python